 Here’s a reminder and crash course on Twitter manners:

 - Avoid political ranting on Twitter.
 No matter what your political views may be, it’s best to avoid slandering anyone (politicians included) in your tweets.
 Remember that your tweets are public (even those who set their profiles to “private” aren’t 100% safe), therefore HR managers can easily scan your tweets and make an assessment about your character.
+Keeping your Twitter manners in check can help you to make a good impression.

 - Manage multiple Twitter accounts with great care.
 If you haven’t read about the KitchenAid Twitter fiasco, head over here.
 This isn’t the first time a social media manager has made the mistake of posting a personal tweet on a business or brand account.
 It’s best not to mix business with pleasure in the Twitterverse or elsewhere.
 Instead, set up a separate Hootsuite or Tweetdeck account for your business profiles (Twitter, Facebook, etc) to provide an extra level of protection and require your social media managers to do the same.